massgov/mayflower-patternlab/docs/atomic-design.md

 We are following his guide fairly closely, but I differ when it comes to Molecules and Organisms.
 He sees then as being defined based on their complexity, but I found in practice that it was difficult to make that distinction.
 I like to think of Molecules as larger Atoms (components with custom styling or additional content) and Organisms as being smaller templates (component level)

 ### Atoms (an "indivisible unit")
-An Atom is the smallest logically stylized pattern in Atomic Design.
-Dividing an Atom into smaller parts would result in an unstable pattern that would be dependent on another pattern.
-As such Atoms would never include other patterns.

-An Atom can be a single HTML element (`a`, `h1`, etc...) or a single complex HTML5 elment that has nested dependent children (`table`, `ul`, `figure`, etc...).
-It could also be two elements that would never be used seperately like an input with a label.

-Since Atoms are so small they are rarely if ever used directly on a page.
-Instead they are used as building blocks to create more complex Patterns.
+An Atom is the smallest possible pattern in Atomic Design.
+They are the building blocks to create more complex Patterns.
+In most cases, a simple html element (`a`, `h1`, `button`, etc...) is considered an Atom.
+More complex html elements (`table`, `ul`, `figure`, etc...) are also considered Atoms, because the individual parts (`li`,`td`,`figcaption`) cannot be used on there own.

+There can be cases where a simple html element is too small to be considered an Atom.
+If your design creates a dependency between two elements, then they should be combined into a single Atom.
+For example, an `input` is always supposed to be paired with a `label` for accesibiltiy.
+In this case, the `input` element alone would be too small to be an Atom.
+Instead, you would pair the `input` with a `label` to create the Input Atom.

 #### Quick guide:
-* Could be a single simple (`a`) or complex (`table`) HTML element
+* A simple html element (`a`, `h1`, `button`, etc...) or complex (`table`, `ul`, `figure`, etc...)
+HTML element
-* Might contain multiple HTML elements, if one element cannot be rendered without the other
+* Might pair html elements if there is a dependency
 * Almost always uses a theme SCSS file to style the element
-* Cannot be broken down into smaller logical elements
+* Contains the smallest set of elements possible
-* Usually contains content data
+* Almost always renders content data
-* Sometimes includes an icon
+* Can contain `include` statements to add an icon or another dependent Atom.

 #### Examples
 1. http://mayflower.digital.mass.gov/?p=atoms-button